TrentBrunson/Pewlett-Hackard-Analysis/README.md

 1,549 employees are eligible to participate in the mentorship program.

 Table 3.
 Mentorship eligible employees.
 (List of current employees born between Jan 1, 1952 and Dec 31, 1955)
+---

+###### Further Analysis

+Examing table #1 above highlights other questions as to why such a disparity exists between the Managers and other titles.
+This could be as simple as the type of experience required for the role.
+However, more importantly, a few additional queries would reveal if one of the retiring set of titles is a disproportionately large segment of the total population.
+This would help identify potentioal resource gaps and provide time to start addressing those (if any) now.